satyacodermk/T3_AI_Hackathon_Team_HackingParadox/README.md

-   ~made with ❤️ by Team Hacking Paradox
+   ~made with ❤️ by Team HackingParadox